Non-moderate alcohol use poses many risks to health. The World Health Organization (WHO) has published data that highlight this fact:

 It is likely that as research continues, further effects of alcohol on the brain will be identified.
 Alcohol is, after all, a potent neurotoxin.

 Alcohol treatment in Florida is available for those who want to stop using alcohol but can’t on their own.
-The Recovery Village Palm Beach has exceptional programs for treating alcoholism and other substance addictions and mental health disorders.
+The Recovery Village Palm Beach at Baptist Health has exceptional programs for treating alcoholism and other substance addictions and mental health disorders.
 If you have concerns about alcohol use in yourself or a loved one and would like to discuss treatment options, please contact us for a confidential discussion with one of our staff.

 ClinLab Navigator.
 “Alcohol (Ethanol, Ethyl Alcohol)” 2019.
 Accessed July 5, 2019.